microsoft/azure-software-radio-hello-world/stage2/hello_world_stage2.md

 ## Prerequisites

 - As part of the second half of this stage you will need a Power BI account and access to at least one [Power BI Workspace](https://docs.microsoft.com/en-us/power-bi/collaborate-share/service-create-the-new-workspaces).
+Depending on your account you may be able to simply go to https://msit.powerbi.com and sign in.

 ## Introduction